 Because substantial changes in the Delta environment have occurred over an extended period of time including the recent past, it is difficult to identify a set of specific minimum flow requirements for the Delta ecosystem and guarantee the sufficiency of such flows for recovery and sustainability of the Delta's aquatic species and food web production.
-Basin-specific inflows, Delta outflow/X2, and internal Delta hydrodynamic parameters (net Old River and Middle River flow, Rio Vista flow) are among the characteristics of the Delta ecosystem that may need to be defined.
+Basin-specific inflows, Delta outflow/X2, and internal Delta hydrodynamic parameters (net Old River and Middle River flow, Qwest, Rio Vista flow) are among the characteristics of the Delta ecosystem that may need to be defined.

 Hydrologic models for the Delta have been or are being developed by several planning efforts.
-DRERIP conceptual models are expected to yield qualitative information on how flows affect critical ecosystem processes, habitat restoration, stressors, and species in the Delta; these models should be complete by mid-2008.
+DRERIP conceptual models are expected to yield qualitative information on how flows affect critical ecosystem processes, habitat restoration, stressors, and species in the Delta; many of these models have been peer reviewed and approved for broad use in evaluating ecosystem restoration actions, and the remainder should be complete by fall of 2008.
 The numerical model developed by the DRMS study is evaluating how future climate conditions may affect flows, to address risks to Delta levees and other infrastructure.
 Once completed and available for wider use, these models should be useful to predict the future availability of freshwater to the Delta and demonstrate the importance of flows to the health of the estuary; however, at this time, the recommendation for a minimum flow regime to sustain the health of the estuary is based on a combination of historical relationships and professional judgment.

 The desired pattern of freshwater westerly flow through the Delta would more closely emulate the natural hydrograph than the current flow patterns.
 This may include a fall or early winter pulse that emulates the first "winter" rain and elevated late winter and spring flows.
 The aim of these improved flows would be to provide attraction flows for anadromous and migratory fish moving upstream, improve survival of juvenile Chinook salmon rearing in the Delta, and provide downstream passage for fish moving through the Delta.
 In conjunction with improved channel configuration to a more dendritic system that connects channels to marshes and increases residence time, these flows could improve productivity and transport of food produced in the Delta to downstream areas in the western Delta and Suisun Bay.
-Improved flows could also reduce the potential effects of toxins released into Delta waters through dilution, transport sediment, and promote growth of riparian vegetation.
+Improved flows could also reduce the potential toxic effects of contaminants released into Delta waters through dilution, transport sediment, and promote growth of riparian vegetation.
 These improved flows are particularly important in normal and dry years.